TianSchutte/service-desk-jira/readme.md

 ## Features
 ### Main
 - Floating Button: Button is added to the site, which when clicked, opens a modal with the ticket form, in an IFrame.
+  - This button is also only available to authenticated users, who are added as customers on jira's side.
 - Submit tickets: Users can fill out a ticket form provided by the package and submit it to Jira Service Management site via API.
   - Process is similar to submitting a ticket on Jira Service Management site, but with a few differences.
     - Process is: Choose Create, Choose Group, Choose Type, Fill out form, Submit.
 Easy.